GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         Filename prefix when saving results (used with -o) --usercredfile=USER_CRED_FILENAME
                         Name of user credential file to read from if it
-                        exists, or save to when running like '--usercredfile myUserCred.xml -o getusercred'
+                        exists, or save to when running like '--usercredfile
+                        myUserCred.xml -o getusercred'
   --slicecredfile=SLICE_CRED_FILENAME
                         Name of slice credential file to read from if it
-                        exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName'
+                        exists, or save to when running like '--slicecredfile
-  -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
-                        Ad RSpec type and version to return, e.g. 'GENI 3'
+                        mySliceCred.xml -o getslicecred mySliceName'
   -v, --verbose         Turn on verbose command summary for omni commandline
                         tool
   -q, --quiet           Turn off verbose command summary for omni commandline
                         tool
   --tostdout            Print results like rspecs to STDOUT instead of to log
                         stream
   --abac                Use ABAC authorization
   -l LOGCONFIG, --logconfig=LOGCONFIG
                         Python logging config file
+  --logoutput=LOGOUTPUT
+                        Python logging output file [use %(logfilename)s in logging config file]
-  --no-tz               Do not send timezone on RenewSliver -V API_VERSION, --api-version=API_VERSION
+  --no-tz               Do not send timezone on RenewSliver
+  -V API_VERSION, --api-version=API_VERSION
                         Specify version of AM API to use (1, 2, etc.)
-  --no-compress         Do not compress returned values --available           Only return available resources --arbitrary-option    Add an arbitrary option to ListResources (for testing
+  --no-compress         Do not compress returned values
+  --available           Only return available resources
+  --arbitrary-option    Add an arbitrary option to ListResources (for testing
                         purposes)
   --reuse-slice=REUSE_SLICE_NAME